ÖGV – Austrian Trade Association

 The topic of sustainability is certainly one of the most present for Ghezzo.
 Ghezzo has been working for almost two decades to anchor it in the minds of business leaders, offering platforms for knowledge transfer and creating space for exchange and a network of like-minded people.
 It is almost bitter-sweet that – hardly has the legal framework changed – interest in circular economy conferences is now going through the roof.
 On September 27, the CLOSE THE CIRCLE conference took place in cooperation with the ÖGV.
 Around 100 decision-makers, thought leaders – simply people for whom professional success AND the future of the planet are important – met at Palais Eschenbach.

-FESTIVE RECEPTION OF THE CLUB OF TRADITIONAL BUSINESSES AT PALAIS ESCHENBACH
+Weitere InformationenKURIER-ARTICLE ON THE FESTIVE RECEPTION OF THE CLUB OF TRADITIONAL BUSINESSES AT PALAIS ESCHENBACH

 May 21, 2025